 On Sunday, August 18, the Forefeast of the Transfiguration of the Lord, Eastern American Diocesan vicar Bishop Nicholas of Manhattan celebrated Divine Liturgy in the Synodal Cathedral of the Sign in New York City.
-Concelebrating with His Grace were: cathedral senior priest Archpriest Andrei Sommer, Archpriest Edward Chervinsky and Protodeacons Nicolas Mokhoff and Vadim Gan (cathedral clerics), and Hierodeacon Panteleimon (Jigalin; diocesan cleric).
+Concelebrating with His Grace were: cathedral dean Archpriest Andrei Sommer, Archpriest Edward Chervinsky and Protodeacons Nicolas Mokhoff and Vadim Gan (cathedral clerics), and Hierodeacon Panteleimon (Jigalin; diocesan cleric).

 The service was held under the aegis of the Protectress of the Russian Diaspora – the Kursk Root Icon of the Mother of God.
 The choir sang under the direction of conductor Matushka Eugenia Temidis.

 Many cathedral parishioners gathered to pray at Liturgy and venerate the wonderworking icon of the Most Holy Theotokos, which on the morrow would depart for a 10-day trip to Russia’s Saratov Metropolitanate.
 Most parishioners communed of Christ’s Holy Mysteries.